-Writing “人” on the palm is very effective to pressure points of the palm to feel relax.
+Writing “人” on the palm is very effective to pressure points of the palm to feel relaxed.

-Kids have the opportunity to do presentations in front of the class while at school so Japanese moms are working very hard trying their kids to get used to it and wishing “YOU CAN DO IT!”
+Kids have the opportunity to do presentations in front of the class while at school so Japanese moms are working very hard trying for their kids to get used to it and wishing “YOU CAN DO IT!”.

-The Magic Spells to Grown Regular Adult Teeth
+The Magic Spell to Grow Regular Adult Teeth